 13 : The PDC sends data to the Data Veracity Assurance (DVA) in xAPI format, ensuring the accuracy of specific data exchanges in the database

-14 : The PDC sends data to the Distributed Data Visualization (DDV) in xAPI format
+14 : Organization B sends the data received from the data exchanges of the PDC to the Distributed Data Visualization (DDV) in xAPI format.

-15 : The DDV visualizes the received traces from both the organization and the individual
+15 : The DDV visualizes the received traces, following the custom structure defined in the configuration file *rules.json